PuravDoshi/PuravDoshi/README.md

 <h1 align="center">Hi 👋, I'm Purav Doshi</h1>
 <h3 align="center">An AI and ML developer from India</h3>
-<h4 align="center">I'm a highly motivated individual and a sophomore at VIT Vellore.
+<h4 align="center">I'm a highly motivated individual and a student at VIT Vellore.
 With a passion for the cutting-edge field of AI/ML, I am constantly seeking to expand my knowledge and stay up-to-date on the latest developments in the industry.
 I enjoy swimming, tennis, and cricket in my free time.
 In addition to my interests and hobbies, I wish to develop innovative solutions to complex problems.
 With a combination of technical skills and a passion for innovation, I hope to make a significant impact in the field of AI/ML.
 I am excited to explore new opportunities and collaborate with like-minded professionals to drive progress and achieve meaningful results.</h4>